 This is a trick I learned from my mom who would pack a small cooler with safe foods everywhere we went when I was growing up.
 Now I do it for myself.
 About 99% of the time, the wait staff won't say anything to you about it.
 If they do, simply explain it is for medical purposes.

 Book a hotel room that has a kitchen!

 I know it is a vacation, and cooking really isn’t the ideal thing you will want to do while you are away.
 However, it is the safest option to control your food surroundings and avoid unwanted allergic reactions during your trip.
 If you don't want to spend every day cooking, dedicate one day of the trip to prep meals for the week.

 It may be a pain, but it can also be fun to explore the local food markets and stores.
 We always end up finding something we would not typically find at our own markets back at home.

 For the most part, airlines have been getting better with cleaning between flights.
 Even with that security, I still advise wiping down your seat and screen when boarding.
 Do the same once you get to your hotel room as well.

 Not only do I clean everything I am about to sit in, but I wash my hands frequently too!
 Which reminds me, make sure to pack hand lotion.
 Your eczema will thank you later.

-Have an adventurous and safe trip, or a deliciously safe time out!
+We hope you have an adventurous and safe trip or a deliciously safe dinner out!